HMS New Zealand (1911): Construction

 Wright has identified that the Controller of the Admiralty John Jellicoe had wanted to have Australia and New Zealand constructed by the same shipbuilder.
 This would have reduced construction costs and simplified administration.
 Tenders were issued early in 1910, but of those who were prepared to tender, all were only prepared to construct one vessel.
 Both Australia and New Zealand for unknown reasons agreed to accept that of John Brown & Company which was highest of the two successful tenders, but the former signalled its acceptance first, leaving New Zealand to accept that of Fairfield Shipbuilding and Engineering.
-The estimated cost of Fairfield’s offer was £1.8 million, which included the guns and the first issue of ammunition.
+The estimated cost of Fairfield's offer was £1.8 million, which included the guns and the first issue of ammunition.
 Fairfield had already built HMS Indomitable, which would have given them confidence in their cost estimate, which included all stores including first coal and ammunition.
 In the end John Brown & Company delivered Australia well under their original tendered price.

 New Zealand's keel was laid at Fairfield's yard on the Clyde on 20 June 1910.

-The construction contract was between the Admiralty and Fairfield (using the Admiralty’s standard contract terms) and was overseen by the Admiralty with manufacturer’s payment claims being approved and then passed on by the Admiralty to the New Zealand High Commission’s office in London for forwarding onto New Zealand for payment.
+The construction contract was between the Admiralty and Fairfield (using the Admiralty's standard contract terms) and was overseen by the Admiralty with manufacturer's payment claims being approved and then passed on by the Admiralty to the New Zealand High Commission's office in London.
 Variation claims were often individually itemised (such as £1.
 12s.
-6d. for a specific drawing) and passed on for payment, with some payments still being processed as late as the 1914-15 financial year.
-The ship was built with all stores supplied from the Admiralty at the "Rate Book" price plus 20 percent, with exception of the coal.
+6d. for a specific drawing) and passed on for payment, with some payments still being processed as late as the 1914–15 financial year.
+The ship was built with all stores supplied from the Admiralty at the "Rate Book" price plus 20 per cent, with exception of the coal.
 The Admiralty did not charge New Zealand for its management of the project.
-Fairchild’s share of the contract made a profit of £50,454 (6 percent).
+Fairfield's share of the contract made a profit of £50,454 (6 per cent).

-The four main gun mountings were made by Armstrong Whitworth’s Elswick Ordnance Works, at a cost of £207,593 (excluding delivery and assembly) while the guns were supplied by both Armstrong Whitworth and Vickers.
-The 22 x 12-inch guns (which included six spares) and 36 x 4-inch guns (which included four spares) required to equip both of the Dominion’s ships cost a combined total of £249,550.
+The four main gun mountings were made by Armstrong Whitworth's Elswick Ordnance Works, at a cost of £207,593 (excluding delivery and assembly) while the guns were supplied by both Armstrong Whitworth and Vickers.
+The twenty-two 12-inch guns (including six spares) and thirty-six 4-inch guns (including four spares) required to equip both of the Dominion's ships cost a combined total of £249,550.

 New Zealand was launched on 1 July 1911 in front of 8,000 onlookers by Lady Theresa Ward, the wife of Sir Joseph Ward, using a bottle of New Zealand wine for the christening.